RokPot/karate-tournament-be/src/common/auth/README.md

 # Auth0 Authentication

-This module provides Auth0 JWT authentication for the tournament application using Passport.js.
+This module provides Auth0 JWT authentication for the application using Passport.js, following the [Auth0 NestJS guide](https://auth0.com/blog/developing-a-secure-api-with-nestjs-adding-authorization/).

 ## Configuration